 The best part is that WooCommerce designs and themes are all mobile responsive.
 They have a fashionably sleek and artistic outlook, which makes it perfect for modern, cutting-edge websites.

 The themes in Shopify are visually refreshing.
 They look quite nice in the eyes when you look at it.
 There are 10 built-in store templates that are absolutely free out of more than 54 different themes/templates.
 Moreover, the themes of Shopify bring quite a variation in its outlook offering its user more than 100 discrete designs.
 All the themes are mobile responsive with a number of coloring options.
 All its design and themes look fresh and lively which is somewhat suitable for most modern-day websites.

 Pricing, Software & Domain/Hosting Cost

 Every eCommerce platform has its own separate pricing style, as has WooCommerce and Shopify.
-Here is a brief comparison of both these platform’s pricing approaches.
+Here is a brief comparison of both these platforms’ pricing approaches.

 Here is the basic overall comparison chart of WooCommerce and Shopify